MxDui/EDD-2023-2/README.md

-# Repo for my psets and projects solutions for EDD-2023-2 at UNAM FCiencias
+# Repo for my psets and projects solutions of EDD-2023-2 at UNAM FCiencias

 ## Structure of the repo